Battle of the Tenaru: Background

 Ichiki, together with 916 of his regiment's 2,300 troops, designated the "First Element" and carrying seven days' supply of food, were delivered to Taivu Point, about 35 km east of Lunga Point, by six destroyers at 01:00 on 19 August.
 Ichiki was ordered to scout the American positions and wait for the remainder of his force to arrive.
 Known as the Ichiki Butai (Ichiki Detachment), they were an elite and battle-seasoned force but as was about to be discovered, they were heavily stricken with "victory disease" – overconfidence due to previous success.
 Ichiki was so confident in the superiority of his men that he decided to destroy the American defenders before the remaining majority of his force arrived, even writing in his journal "18 August, landing; 20 August, march by night and battle; 21 August, enjoyment of the fruit of victory."
 He concocted a brazenly simple plan: march straight down the beach and through the American defenses.
 Leaving about 100 personnel behind as a rear guard, Ichiki marched west with the remaining 800 men of his unit and made camp before dawn about 14 km east of the Lunga perimeter.
 The U.S. Marines at Lunga Point received intelligence that a Japanese landing had occurred and took steps to find out exactly what was happening.

+Disposition and constituents of the Ichiki detachment are as follows;